 I read about Salisbury Lake on a hiking blog, so I did a bit more research into it.

-The BC Government website has a viewable forestry map, which is amazing to be honest.
-The map shows all current and de-activated service roads, as a bridges.
+The BC Government website has a viewable forestry map, which is amazing, to be honest.
+The map shows all current and de-activated service roads, as well as bridges.